BrianLusina/PythonSnips/pysnips/algorithms/allergies/README.md

 + allergies
   Returns a list of what Tom is allergic to.
 This list must be sorted alphabetically

+Must Dos:

+Ensure that your function throws a TypeError for invalid inputs such as None, floats, strings, or any data type that is not an integer.

 *Hint: Use Bitwise ANDing*